ofentse-sithole/Bantu_Health/README.md

 *   **Symptom Analysis:** Allows users to enter symptoms and receive insights on potential health concerns.

 *   **Telemedicine:** Utilizes Jitsi Meet to connect users with healthcare professionals for secure virtual consultations, enhancing access to care from the comfort of home.

+*   **Emergency:** Allows users to press the emergency button to request an ambulance to their current location and while in the process they have an option to call the Emergency free toll number.

 *   **Account Management and Settings:** Provides a personalized experience where users can manage their information and access privacy settings.